 - Alexa, put get the car serviced on my To-Do list

-Recently Amazon added the ability to schedule reminders.
-You can now say, “Alexa, remind me to buy a birthday card on Thursday at 1pm”, and on that day at that time a blue light ring will appear on the Echo device and Alexa’s voice will remind you to buy the card.
+Alexa can also schedule reminders.
+You can say, “Alexa, remind me to buy a birthday card on Thursday at 1pm”, and on that day at that time a blue light ring will appear on the Echo device and Alexa’s voice will remind you to buy the card.
 The reminders also appear in the Alexa app on your phone.

 You can give a specific name to a timer which is really handy when setting multiple timers at once.
 For example, you can ask Alexa to set a pasta timer and also to set a garlic bread timer, and when the timer goes off, Alexa will state which timer is up.

 Since there's no screen on the Echo, you can check the amount of time left on specific timers (or even cancel it).
 Just say, “Alexa, cancel the pasta timer” or “Alexa, how much time is left on my garlic bread timer?”
 Active timers can also be seen in the Alexa app, and on the screen if you have an Echo Show or Spot.